planttheidea/moize/README.md

 #### get(key)

-Returns the value in cache if the key matches, else returns `undefined`.
+Returns the value in cache if the key matches, else returns `undefined`. _key_ should be an `Array` of values, meant to reflect the arguments passed to the method.

 ```javascript
 const memoized = moize((first, second) => {